 UI Builder Cookbook

 This cookbook demonstrates how to use Benchify to fix issues in LLM-generated UI code.
 We’ll build a UI component generator powered by OpenAI, and use Benchify to automatically repair any issues in the generated code, then preview the results using E2B sandboxes.
+If you prefer to work with the complete implementation rather than building from scratch, you can find the full source code in the UI Builder Cookbook repository on GitHub.Setup

-- A Next.js 15 application with Tailwind CSS v4 and shadcn/ui
+For this cookbook, we’ll need:- A Next.js 15 application with Tailwind CSS v4 and shadcn/ui

 - OpenAI API for generating UI components